-And, in case that you get a condensing type tankless water heater, make sure to provide a channel for the condensed water.
+And, in case you get a condensing type tankless water heater, make sure to provide a channel for the condensed water.
 Always use a heat-resistant plastic tube to get rid of the condensed water.
 There should not be a lot of water, but the dripping on the floor should be prevented.
 In case you want to make sure you are doing everything right, watch a professional go through some general tips.

 Maintenance of Gas Tankless Water Heaters